 Contributions collected help to deliver essential state infrastructure needed to support growing communities, including schools, hospitals, major roads, public transport and regional open space.

-The housing and productivity contribution is separate from the contributions that developers pay to councils for local infrastructure, such as local roads, drainage, and local open space.
+The HPC is separate from the section 7.11 or 7.12 contributions that developers pay to councils for local infrastructure, such as local roads, drainage, and local open space.

 Ministerial planning order